10 Tips for an UNFORGETTABLE Disney Cruise with a Baby

 At first, I was nervous about the balcony room safety because my 3.5-year-old son is definitely a climber and could easily climb up onto the furniture and jump overboard.
 There is a really good childproof bolt at the top of the sliding door so I immediately felt much more comfortable knowing that he couldn’t try to open the door.

 Since we booked so last minute the only seating that was left was the late seating.
 I have to give it to Disney though, my travel agent called to tell them that we were cruising with an infant and the seating was immediately changed.
 I am so glad because I think it would have been a big struggle to try to keep my kids up for the late seating.
 If you do end up with a seating that is not your first choice you are able to go to the Cabanas buffet instead, but my understanding is that Disney tries their best to give everyone the seating of their choice.

 10. Bring a reusable swim diaper

 Most cruise ships do not let toddlers and babies who aren’t potty trained near the pool.
-This is the same for the pools on Disney but babies and toddlers ARE allowed to use the Nemo’s Reef splash pad.
+This is the same for the pools on Disney.
+They are quite strict with this rule, I was asked a few times if my 3.5-year-old was potty trained when he went swimming in the pool.
+Babies and toddlers ARE allowed to use the Nemo’s Reef splash pad.
 This cute splash area was perfect for the little ones and both my son’s loved it.
-Reusable swim diapers are great and they come in lots of cute designs!
-Save some packing room (and the environment!) and go with a reusable diaper!
+The splash pad is a huge plus compared to other cruise lines I looked at.

+Have you cruised with a baby?
 Do you have any tips for a Disney cruise with a baby?
-Drop me a line in the comments below!
+Drop me a line in the comments below if you have any questions or suggestions.
 Enjoy your cruise!